Sharu24/crTracker/README.md

 ## Resend Email verification link

-1. User would still be able to login
+1. User would still be able to login even if the user is not verified
 2. Since the email is not verified, user is barred of services
-3. enable an option to re-verify the email
+3. A pop up to re-verify the email when the user logs in

+## Forgot Password functionality (low Priority)

+1. Implement using OTP
+2. Verify the Mobile Number
+3. 4 or 6 digit random OTP code (valid for few minutes)
+   1. Have a Count Down timer on the screen

 ## Double Email verification checks